quentin452/custom-damage-particles/README.md

+# Damage particles

+This is a stripped version of "torohealth damage indicators" for 1.7.10.
+Only contains the damage particles

 # ToroHealth Damage Indicators

 With ToroHealth Damage Indicators, damage given, received, or mitigated will be displayed as a number that pops off of the entity.